Rice hull: Juice extraction

 Rice hulls are used as a "press aid" to improve extraction efficiency of apple pressing.

 Pet food fiber

 Rice hulls are an inexpensive byproduct of human food processing, serving as a source of fiber that is considered a filler ingredient in pet foods.

 Pillow stuffing

 Rice hulls are used as pillow stuffing.
 The pillows are loosely stuffed and considered therapeutic as they retain the shape of the head.

 Insulating material

 Rice hulls themselves are a class A thermal insulating material because they are difficult to burn and less likely to allow moisture to propagate mold or fungi.
 It is also used as roofing after mixing it with mud and water.

 Particle boards and cardboard

-Rice hulls are also used to make particle boards and cardboard.
+Rice hulls are used to make particle boards and cardboard.
 The silica in rice husk make the particle boards less attractive to termites.

 Geopolymers

 Due to high amorphous silica content, the RHA (rice husk ash) can be used as a precursor material for geopolymer concrete.